-Ultra-High Performance Concrete (UHPC), reducing 40% of carbon emissions compared to metal material of the same size.
+Ultra-High Performance Concrete (UHPC), reducing 40% of carbon material of the same size.

 Thai Cement Manufacturers Association

 With intensive implementing of a clear roadmap and collaboration with all sectors both domestically and internationally together with strong support from the government, we will contribute more on GHG emissions reductions and expect to achieve net zero emission target by 2050."